MicrosoftDocs/power-platform/power-platform/admin/power-automate-analytics-reports.md

 Power Automate reports provide insights into tenant and environment usage and inventory of all flows and connectors.
 The report answers questions such as:

-- What is the total unique Cloud & Desktop Flow users across the tenant or environments?
+- What is the total unique Cloud and Desktop Flow users across the tenant or environments?
-- What is the count of Successful vs Failed runs across Cloud & Desktop flows?
+- What is the count of Successful vs Failed runs across Cloud and Desktop flows?
 - How many flows exist in my tenant or environment?
 - Which of my environments had the most unique users?
 - What were the top flows across my tenant or environments by runs?